 Now, let’s take a look at the examples under each category.

 Fear Of Missing Out (FOMO) uses the psychological fact that customers don’t like missing out on a good opportunity.
+Social proof examples of FOMO include limited-time offers, flash sales, or products nearly out of stock.

 Here are some social proof examples where brands use FOMO alerts to boost conversions.